-In the office, we call this tasty frittata “Kale Cake” mainly because it’s layered in the middle with feta.
-It’s really more of a flourless tourte, but whatever you call it, this is a delicious, nutritious way to turn the super-food kale into a crowd pleasing main course.
-It’s easy to make, even when you’re feeling tired, and is a great item to dispel the food blahs for people on a neutropenic diet.
-All in all, it takes the cake!
+This tasty frittata is called a “cake” mainly because it’s layered in the middle with feta.
+It’s really more of a flourless torte, but whatever it’s called, this is a delicious, nutritious way to... turn the superfood kale into a crowd-pleasing main course.
+It’s easy to make, even when you’re feeling tired.
+All in all, it takes the cake.

-1. Heat the oil in a wide sauté pan.
+Heat 1 tablespoon of olive oil in a wide saute pan.
 Add the garlic and shallot.
 Cook until golden.
 Add the shredded kale and sweat until it has softened, about 8 minutes.

-3. In a large bowl lightly beat the eggs.
+In a large bowl, lightly beat the eggs.
 Add salt and pepper, to taste.

-6. Cook over a medium-low heat on the stovetop until the egg starts to set then finish cooking under the broiler for 8 to 10 minutes until set and browned.
+Cook over a medium-low heat on the stovetop until the egg starts to set, then finish cooking under the broiler for 8 to 10 minutes until set and browned.
 Serve cut into wedges.

 This dish is a great way to use up leftover kale.
-You’ll need about 2 cups cooked.
+You will need two cups of cooked kale.
 Here’s how to adapt the recipe:

 Cook the shallots and garlic as in step 1, then add the cooked kale — it only needs to be heated through, so cook about 2 minutes only.
 Proceed with the recipe from step 2.